DimitarDKirov/ApiLedIntegration/README.md

 # ApiLedIntegration
-Simplified microservice architecture divided in 3 layers (System, Process and Experience)
+Simplified microservice architecture divided in 3 layers (System, Process and Experience) (with bug)